-Our Vice President, Legal Counsel, who is based in Washington D.C., is responsible for federal and state government affairs, including monitoring and reporting on legal and legislative developments that affect the property and casualty insurance sector, and liaising with and providing support to key industry trade associations or coalitions.
+Our Vice President, Legal Counsel, based in Washington D.C., is responsible for federal government affairs.
+This includes monitoring and reporting on legal and legislative developments that affect the property and casualty insurance sector, as well as liaising with and providing support to key industry trade associations or coalitions.
+State government issues are handled by Corporate Compliance, Corporate Legal, or the relevant Business, depending on the issue.